7 Success Factors for Robotic Process Automation Development

 RPA is a considerable choice for defined, mature, repetitive, and data-heavy processes.

 So, to assess if the process is a potential choice for RPA, process maturity and RPA readiness assessments need to be done before robotic process automation execution.
-To achieve this, ensure the RPA business case and target ROIs are already lined before performing the process maturity and RPA readiness assessment.
+To achieve this, ensure the RPA business case and target ROIs are already lined up before performing the process maturity and RPA readiness assessment.

 The process maturity and RPA readiness assessment outcome will provide a vetted list of RPA processes.
 Moreover, the assessment can also identify a second tier of potential RPA processes, where small process redesign or standardization is needed before being automated.